Mixed Up Monster – Easy and Fun Halloween Art!

 Pass Back to Original Artist

 Now you can reveal the Mixed Up Monsters to the class.
 Give the papers back to the person who drew the head in box 1.
 This is their mixed up monster.
 They can color, add details, make sure their monster lines up, and add a setting.
-I also like to have students give their monster a name.
-Then we all come back as a class and share our monsters.
+You can also have students give their monster a name.
+Then come back as a class and share your monsters.
+Let giggling ensue.

-This year my students did a great job thanking the other students who helped create their monster.
+Remind your students to thank the other students who helped create their monster.
 You do not want students berating others for a floating belly or ugly monster tail.
-Show students how to be positive!
+Show them how to be positive!

 Tips and Tricks: